 Under the Food Information Regulations 2014, there is a legal responsibility to label any food and drink served or sold with information about 14 specified allergens listed in the Regulations.

-This will not apply at charity fundraising events, however, in an age where allergies and intolerances are so widespread, and given some highly reported fatalities caused by food allergens, it is good practice to let people know what they’re eating and therefore, assist to minimise the risk of problems or complaints.
+This will not apply at charity fundraising events, however, in an age where allergies and intolerances are so widespread, and given some reported fatalities caused by food allergens, it is good practice to let people know what they’re eating and therefore, assist to minimise the risk of problems or complaints.

-The most notable food allergens are milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans.
+Some of the most notable food allergens are milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans.

-Schools will have safety policies supported by risk assessments of particular hazards relating to its associated activities.
+Schools should have safety policies supported by risk assessments of particular hazards relating to its associated activities.
 A risk assessment is simply a careful examination of hazards likely to exist, an assessment of whether the particular hazard is likely to harm anyone and what precautions need to be taken.

 Where charity fund raisers involving the introduction of food from non-school sources, the organising group must ensure a suitable and sufficient risk assessment is in place to minimise risk of food poisoning and other related adverse effects.